 Most probably, at the end of such empathy questions, the interviewer will make his/her decision perfect.

 Therefore, these all empathy questions and answers helps all those people who are attending such an interview.
-And also will provide them with the idea about the way of handling their answers, which eventually make them self-confident about any type of situations created and questions asked by the interviewers.
+And also will provide them with an idea about the way of handling their answers, which eventually makes them self-confident about any type of situation created and questions asked by the interviewers.